isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create-third-party.md

 You can upload either [!DNL DoubleClick] and [!DNL Flashtalking] tag sheets or  a manually-populated file using the provided template.

-To create a single third-party ad, see [Create an Ad](ad-create.md).

 >[!TIP]
 >
 > The best practice is to use third-party ads that are served securely using HTTPS.
 URLs served using HTTPS begin with "https."